Network Imaging / IVS

 How does it work?

 The process for sending out an image with FileWave follows the same flow as if you would send out any other Fileset in FileWave.
 Before anything else you need to be sure you have the device(s) you would like to pull an image from or push an image out to in FileWave.
 So either having the device already enrolled and checking in or as a placeholder in FileWave.
-Either way, the device has to be in FileWave with a Serial number for macOS or a MAC Address for Windows.
+Either way, the device has to be in FileWave with a MAC Address for Windows.
 Then the image Fileset is assigned to a device so that an association is made, you update the model, the IVS checks in to see new updates (just as a client would check in for new files), and then you PXE/Netboot.

 When the devices are imaged FileWave names them automatically based on the name provided by the FileWave Client in FileWave.
 For Windows devices we also support driver injections so that you can have one base image sent out to different models with the drivers pushed out along side.